-Note 4 - Assets Held for Sale
+Note 4 - Divestiture

-In the fourth quarter of 2020, we committed to a plan to sell our screws and barrels product line within the Adhesives reporting unit under our Industrial Precision Solutions operating segment and determined that it met the criteria to be classified as held for sale.
-Therefore, these assets and liabilities have been presented as held for sale in the Consolidated Balance Sheet as of October 31, 2020.
-Assets and liabilities classified as held for sale are measured at the lower of carrying value or fair value less costs to sell.
-We entered into a letter of intent to sell the screws and barrels product line in October 2020.
-In December 2020, we entered into a definitive agreement with the buyer.
+In the fourth quarter of 2020, we committed to a plan to sell our screws and barrels product line within our Industrial Precision Solutions operating segment and determined the criteria to be classified as held for sale were met.
+We entered into a letter of intent to sell the screws and barrels product line in October 2020, and in December 2020, we entered into a definitive agreement with the buyer.
+The assets and liabilities were presented as held for sale in the Condensed Consolidated Balance Sheets and measured at the lower of carrying value or fair value less cost to sell from October 31, 2021 until the transaction was completed on February 1, 2021.

 Before measuring the fair value less costs to sell of the disposal group as a whole, we first reviewed individual assets and liabilities to determine if any fair value adjustments were required and concluded no individual asset impairments were required.
 Then, based on the definitive agreement entered into by us and the buyer, we determined the fair value of the disposal group to be equal to the selling price, less costs to sell.
-Based on this review, we recorded a non-cash, assets held for sale impairment charge of \$87,371.
+Based on this review, we recorded a non-cash, assets held for sale impairment charge of \$87,371 in 2020.